 Every student who is interested in Political Science & Government has to take a look at University of Wisconsin - Madison.
 Graduates of the Political Science program earn around $40,160 in their early career salary, and $88,830 in their mid-career salary.
 Looking for a big school?
 This college has more than 20,000 students on campus.

 International students coming from approximately 49 countries are enrolled at University of Wisconsin - Madison.University of Wisconsin - Madison provides a few online degree programs, with nursing the most well liked.
 Look at a few school videos for more information on student life is like.

 The University of Texas at Austin is among your best bets if you're planning on studying Political Science & Government.
 Students who graduate from the Political Science program make about $39,822 in the first five years of working, and $90,375 after their first five years of working.
 Positioned in Austin, Texas, this institution is a very good option for students who enjoy the buzz of a major city.

 UT Austin's fair net price is quite attractive to bargain-conscious applicants.Sports fans will enjoy cheering on the university's top-ranked women's volleyball team as they perform at home and on the road.
-The scorecard will give you a good overview of The University of Texas at Austin.
+Ever wish you had a simple way to see how a school is performing across all areas?
+Now you do.
+Check out The University of Texas at Austin's scorecard.

 Every student pursuing a degree in Political Science & Government has to take a look at University of Michigan - Ann Arbor.
 Students from the Political Science & Government major at University of Michigan - Ann Arbor get 12.9% more than the typical graduate with the same degree.
 The location in a main city is wonderful for young people trying to find adequate options for social networking, excitement, and discovery.